chittyapps/chittychronicle/replit.md

 ## Overview

-ChittyChronicle is a specialized legal timeline management application designed for evidentiary tracking and litigation support.
-The application enables legal professionals to manage case timelines, track evidence, monitor deadlines, detect contradictions, and maintain proper chain of custody documentation.
-It provides a comprehensive solution for organizing and managing legal information with strict compliance requirements, including attorney-client privilege protection and audit trail maintenance.
+ChittyChronicle is a specialized legal timeline management application that serves as the primary evidence ingestion point for the Chitty ecosystem.
+While focused on timeline organization and case management, it functions as the gateway for feeding evidence and legal data into ChittyLedger, ChittyVerify, ChittyTrust, and the broader ChittyChain ecosystem.
+The application enables legal professionals to create timelines, upload evidence, and seamlessly route data through the verification and trust scoring pipeline while maintaining proper chain of custody and audit trails.

+**Strategic Position**: ChittyChronicle is designed as a "lite version" timeline tool that introduces users to the Chitty ecosystem and drives adoption of ChittyID and ChittyOS through integrated workflows and upgrade prompts.

 ## User Preferences